 Facilitating the CCHAB Network meetings, including develop agendas.

-Overseeing the various subcommittees to ensure they continue to makeprogress towards the goals for which they were established.
+Overseeing the various subcommittees to ensure they continue to make progress towards the goals for which they were established.

+Nominate and/or oversee the formation of new subcommittees (and their goals), or disband existing subcommittees that have completed their tasks or become inactive.
+Approval to such changes to be provided by the membership of the Network.

-Bringing issues to the Monitoring Council when there is a lack of consensus amongthe CCHAB Network.
+Bringing issues to the Monitoring Council when there is a lack of consensus among the CCHAB Network.

 Reporting to the Monitoring Council on CCHAB Network progress at least annually.

-Advocating with identified organizations when their specific action is needed tofurther CCHAB Network objectives.
+Advocating with identified organizations when their specific action is needed to further CCHAB Network objectives.

 Maintaining the diversity of the CCHAB Network through outreach to organizations identified as important to CCHAB Network efforts.